robfitz/robfitz.github.io/momtestbonuses.md

 permalink: /momtestbonuses/
 ---

-🙋‍♂️You're probably here because you watched the VideoAsk interactive course about The Mom Test book.
+🙋‍♂️You're probably here because you watched the [*Mom Test* interactive course](https://www.videoask.com/fwjhdibt5) by [videoask](https://videoask.com).

-🎁As promised, here are your bonuses.
+🎁As promised, your bonuses are below. 👇

 🏃‍♀️If you'd like to take the goodies and run, I get that.

-🥂But if you'd enjoy hearing from me every so often, [you may do so](/subscribe/).
+🥂But if you'd enjoy hearing from me every so often, [you may also choose to do so](/subscribe/).

 <div class="row">